kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 #### Compromised node

-Kubelet is intentionally limited to read-only access for ResourceClass and ResourceClaim to prevent that a compromised kubelet interferes with scheduling of pending pods, for example by updating status information normally set by the scheduler.
+Kubelet is intentionally limited to read-only access for ResourceClaim to prevent that a compromised kubelet interferes with scheduling of pending pods, for example by updating status information normally set by the scheduler.